Location Islington, London

 For more information on this project please contact CZWG Director Sanjiv Gohil.

 The shape of the site suggests a triangular plan building with a curved frontage expressing the change of direction of Hornsey Road.
 The 12-storey student building would create a townscape marker to the stadium and complete the built form on the northwest side of Hornsey Road.
-The new landscaped public realm with flexible commercial space at ground level of the new building and the railway arches, would activate the currently disused area, improve access and pedestrian permeability and facilitate a 15-minute city lifestyle for the students and surrounding community.

 The student accommodation is a mix of studio rooms and cluster flats with extensive indoor amenity facilities for students including common room, dining room, library, gym, dance studio, laundry and quiet contemplation rooms.
 There is also an amenity terrace with great views on the roof which is characterised by a large circular planter and pergola structure to add to the urban greening of the project.